15+ Beautiful Landscapes in Spain That Will Amaze You

 The Sierra de Grazalema Natural Park has incredible landscapes and nature you’ll want to see during your time in Andalusia.

 Sierra de Grazalema is home to different types of landscapes – caves, mountain ranges, valleys and gorges.
-In addition to this, it’s a great place to place for birdwatching and seeing other animals unique to this area, like Payoya goats.
+In addition to this, it’s a great place for birdwatching and seeing other animals unique to this area, like Payoya goats.

 But the park is also known for its hiking trails.
 There are over 15 different types of walks you can do in this park, and each one offers a different landscape, but it’s guaranteed that you’ll be impressed by their beauty.